Nursing Care Plans for Diabetes: What You Need to Know

 Increasing Physical Activity

-The home health team will often encourage patients to increase their activity levels, starting as little as 10 minutes a day 3 to 5 times a week, increasing gradually to as much as 45 minutes on most days.
 A combination of aerobic exercise, like walking, and strength training is recommended for the greatest benefit.
-Patients are also encouraged to have a caregiver or family member accompany them in walks or other forms of exercise to improve the experience and commitment.
+Patients are also encouraged to have a caregiver or family member accompany them on walks or other forms of exercise to improve their experience and commitment.

 Home health clinicians will also help patients navigate any specific challenges to exercise and remind them to check glucose levels before beginning any activity.